dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 [Chained operations](../DafnyRef/DafnyRef#sec-basic-types)
 are a sequence of binary operations without parentheses: _a op b op c op d op e_.
-But there are limitation on which operators can be in one chain together.
+But there are limitations on which operators can be in one chain together.

 In particular for this error message, a disjoint operator (`!!`) can appear in a chain only if all the operators in the chain are disjoint operators.

 As described [here](../DafnyRef/DafnyRef#sec-collection-types),
-`a !! b !! c !! d` means that `a`, `b`, `c`, and `d` are all mutually disjoint (which is a slightly different rewriting of the chain than for other operations).
+`a !! b !! c !! d` means that `a`, `b`, `c`, and `d` are all mutually disjoint (which is a different rewriting of the chain than for other operations).

 ## **Error: this operator cannot be part of a chain**